 - (1) Contract amendments to contracts for audit services, agreed upon procedures services, or nonaudit services may be submitted to the Office regarding executed contracts.
 Amendments shall be approved in writing by the State Auditor.
 Any amendments to contracts should be made on the contract amendment form available at www.osanm.org.
 The contract should be amended prior to the additional work being performed or as soon as practicable thereafter.
 Any amendments to the contract must be in compliance with the New Mexico Procurement Code, Sections 13-1-1 to 13-1-199 NMSA 1978.
-Notwithstanding the delivery dates of the contract, audit report regulatory due dates are not subject to amendment. - (2) Contract amendments submitted for State Auditor approval shall include a detailed explanation of: - (a) The work to be performed and the estimated hours and fees required for completion of each separate professional service contemplated by the amendment; - (b) How the work to be performed is beyond the scope of work outlined in the original contract; and - (c) When the auditor or agency became aware the work needed to be performed. - (3) Since annual financial audit contracts are fixed-price contracts, contract amendments for fee increases will only be approved for extraordinary circumstances or a significant change in the scope of an audit; for example, if an audit contract did not include a federal single audit, a contract amendment will be approved if a single audit is required.
+Notwithstanding the delivery dates of the contract, audit report regulatory due dates are not subject to amendment. - (2) Contract amendments submitted for State Auditor approval shall include a detailed explanation of: - (a) The work to be performed and the estimated hours and fees required for completion of each separate professional service contemplated by the amendment; - (b) How the work to be performed is beyond the scope of work outlined in the original contract; and - (c) When the auditor or agency became aware the work needed to be performed.

+- (3) Since annual financial audit contracts are fixed-price contracts, contract amendments for fee increases will only be approved for extraordinary circumstances or a significant change in the scope of an audit; for example, if an audit contract did not include a federal single audit, a contract amendment will be approved if a single audit is required.
 Other examples of significant changes in the scope of an audit include: the addition of a new program, function or individual fund that is material to the government-wide financial statements; the addition of a component unit; and special procedures required by a regulatory body or a local, state or federal grantor.
 Contract amendments will not be approved to perform additional procedures to achieve an unqualified opinion.
-The State Auditor shall also consider the auditor independence requirements of Subsection H of 2.2.2.8 NMAC when reviewing contract amendments for approval.
+The State Auditor shall also consider the auditor independence requirements of Subsection M of 2.2.2.8 NMAC when reviewing contract amendments for approval.
 Requests for contract amendments should be submitted to the Office with the original version of the signed contract amendment by the 5th of each month.
 The Office will review the requests and respond to the agency and the IPA by the 25th of each month.
-Requests for contract amendments submitted after the 5th of each month will not be reviewed and responded to by the Office until the 25th of the following month.

-- (4) The audit engagement letter shall not be interpreted as amending the contract.
-No fee contingencies will be included in the engagement letter.
-The original contract and the contract amendments approved by the State Auditor constitute the entire agreement. - 2.2.2.8 N. The State Auditor may terminate an audit contract to be performed by an IPA after determining that the audit has been unduly delayed, or for any other reason, and perform the audit entirely or partially with IPAs contracted by him [consistent with the October 6, 1993, stipulated order Vigil v.
+Requests for contract amendments submitted after the 5th of each month will not be reviewed and responded to by the Office until the 25th of the following month. - (4) If a proposed contract amendment is disapproved for lack of adequate information, the IPA and agency may submit a corrected version for reconsideration. - (5) The audit engagement letter shall not include any fee contingencies.
+The engagement letter shall not be interpreted as amending the contract.
+Nothing in the engagement letter can impact or change the amount of compensation for the audit services.
+Only a contract amendment submitted pursuant to Paragraph (3) of Subsection R of 2.2.2.8 NMAC may amend the amount of compensation for the audit services set forth in the contract. - 2.2.2.8 S. The State Auditor may terminate an audit contract to be performed by an IPA after determining that the audit has been unduly delayed, or for any other reason, and perform the audit entirely or partially with IPAs contracted by him [consistent with the October 6, 1993, stipulated order Vigil v.
 King No. SF 92-1487(C)].
 The notice of termination of the contract will be in writing.

-[2.2.2.8 NMAC - Rp 2.2.2.8 NMAC 2-15-12]
+[2.2.2.8 NMAC - Rp 2.2.2.8 NMAC 2-28-13]